justinsortland/mybots/README.md

 <p align="center">
 <img src="Images/TeaserGIF.gif" width=250 height=250>
 </p>

+# Fitness Function

+I defined my fitness function for my creature as the Euclidean distance between the initial x-coordinate of the creature and the final x-coordinate that the creature travelled to, and then used my Select function in ParallelHillClimber.py to select creatures with better fitness.

 # Brain and Body Generation
 Everything in regards to both body and brain generation was randomized from the number of cubes to the number of sensors and motors for the creature.
 The creature first starts out at an initial position of [0,0,1] with a randomized size vector as well as the joint position being based on the randomized size vector.
 Then, the following properties were randomized: